 AI Orchestration Control Plane

 The next AI failure mode is not lack of tools.
-It is too many disconnected models, agents, dashboards, knowledge bases, provider accounts, local runtimes, and automations moving without one business-owned operating brain.
-Folium helps companies design the control plane that routes work, connects knowledge, manages agent fleets, governs authority, observes health, and keeps humans in command.
+It is too many disconnected models, agents, dashboards, knowledge bases, provider accounts, local runtimes, and automations moving without one business-owned control plane.
+Folium helps companies design the control plane that routes work, connects knowledge, manages agent operations, governs authority, observes health, and keeps humans in command.

-The business brain is source truth, policy, process memory, knowledge network, and human decision rights working together.
+- The control plane is source truth, policy, process memory, governed knowledge, and human decision rights working together.

 AI control plane